China's Ant Financial extends mobile payments empire to Indonesia

 Ant has already struck deals with Thai payment company Ascend Money, South Korea's Kakao Pay Corp and Philippines-based fintech business Mynt.
 It also has plans to close further deals in Asia this year.

-The Indonesian venture also comes as Ant faces off against U.S. company Euronet Worldwide (EEFT.O) to acquire Dallas-based Moneygram International (MGI.O), a remittance business that could play a significant role in linking Ant's other payment assets in Asia.
+The Indonesian venture also comes as Ant faces off against U.S. company Euronet Worldwide to acquire Dallas-based Moneygram International, a remittance business that could play a significant role in linking Ant's other payment assets in Asia.

 Emtek, an investor in online marketplace Bukalapak.com and travel portal Reservasi.com, signed a strategic alliance with BlackBerry last June and will help Ant Financial to roll out a range of payment products anchored in the BlackBerry social messaging system (BBM) as well as payment services for unspecified e-commerce platforms in Indonesia.